spectrocloud/librarium/docs/docs-content/clusters/edge/local-ui/cluster-management/delete-cluster.md

 :::

-When you delete a cluster, the node where you performed the delete action from will be the new leader node of the group.
+When you delete a cluster, the host where you performed the delete action from will be the new leader host of the group.
-For more information about leader nodes, refer to [Link Hosts](link-hosts.md#leader-nodes).
+For more information about leader hosts, refer to [Link Hosts](link-hosts.md#leader-hosts).

 ## Prerequisites